 However, if you’re a fan of Glock and Glock-type pistols and you’re wanting something serious for self-defense, maybe you need to look at Zev Technologies’ O.Z-9 Combat.
-Manufactured in house, the O.Z-9 chucks out all of the frilly cosmetic stuff and gets down to serious business with Zev’s best components.
+Manufactured in house, the O.Z-9 chucks out all of the frilly cosmetic stuff and gets down to serious business with ZEV Technologies’s best components.
 The most significant part of the O.Z-9 Combat is the stainless-steel receiver that holds the trigger unit and resides within the grip frame.

 This receiver runs the full length of the grip frame, offering more contact with the slide and adding additional stiffness to the frame.
 This frame is the serialized part of the O.Z-9, so it can be swapped from frame to frame much like the Sig P320 series of pistols.
-Zev also notes that the receiver contains channels to mitigate debris collection and to act as “lubrication reservoirs for high-friction areas.”
+ZEV Technologies also notes that the receiver contains channels to mitigate debris collection and to act as “lubrication reservoirs for high-friction areas.”

 Advertisement — Continue Reading Below